 There are lots of different types of filmmakers in the world.
 There are those on a quest to make the next Hollywood blockbusters and the ones who are pouring their passion into a gripping documentary.
 There are the ones making viral videos on YouTube and the ones who are carving out a living creating content for businesses and charities.

 If you are one of the above or a filmmaker of a whole different subset, there is something in this list that you should be reading.
 Today we explore 10 websites every filmmaker should know about.

 Filmmaker IQ is a great resource for learning about the art and science of making films.
 They’ve built a great library of interactive courses covering everything from “the evolution of non linear editing” to “the science and history of popcorn”, yes….popcorn.

 Courses are interactive, with video lectures, supporting materials, and awards in the form of completion badges.
 And, they are all free with an account.

 Additionally, Filmmaker IQ houses articles and forums for extra discussion.
 Just the right combination of fun and education make Filmmaker IQ worthwhile for any filmmaker.

-AOTG is, in a nutshell, a boat load of post production information that's community sourced.
-The resource is so deep that it's best to just hit the explore tab and dive in.
-AOTG has their own articles in categories like editing, sound, and vfx.
+AOTG is, in a nutshell, a boatload of post-production information that’s community-sourced.
+The resource is so deep that it’s best to just hit the explore tab and dive in.
+AOTG has its own articles in categories like editing, sound, and VFX.
 They also source posts from tons of great relevant industry blogs.